neelsmith/papyrus_to_pixels/docs/classes/repl1/index.md

 ## Contract for group work

-Please download and complete the contract for group work.
+Please download and complete the contract for group work availabe in the course Google drive.
 Print a copy of your completed contract, and submit one hard copy of the contract signed by all members of your group.

 While digital assignments are due at 12:00 pm, this hard-copy requirement is instead due 2:00 when you come to class.